aisingapore/sgnlp/docs/source/model/ufd.rst

    1	Excellent!
 I absolutely loved this sequel to Something Borrowed.
 Just as good as the first in my opinion.
    0	not good science while I appreciate what Tipler was attempting to accomplish, he fails miserabley both from a theological and a scientific perspective. skip this one!

-2. An unlabelled English dataset:
+2. An unlabelled English dataset across music, books and DVD domain.
+(DVD domain is used as an approximation of the target domain):

 .. code::